The GMC protocol for making revalidation recommendations: Guidance for Responsible Officers and Suitable Persons

 - clarifies the roles and responsibilities of ROs and their delegates in making and sending recommendations

-- sets out the GMC’s expectations of what will underpin RO recommendations
+- sets out the GMC’s expectations of what underpins RO recommendations

-- provides ROs with statements and criteria for the three recommendation categories.
+- provides ROs with statements and criteria for the three recommendation types.

 The protocol gives guidance for ROs when they consider their recommendations about doctors’ revalidation.
 ROs should consult the protocol when they are making revalidation recommendations.